Skip to main content

 Configuration

-Extensions read and write settings through the WorkspaceConfiguration API:
+Extensions read settings through the WorkspaceConfiguration API:

 const Config = vscode.workspace.getConfiguration("MyExtension");